tmea-tlip/www.tlip.io/src/lib/markdown/faqs.md

 ### What is TLIP?

 TLIP is a digital system that enables the secure storing and sharing of trade-related information.
-TLIP is both i) a set of secure connections to border agencies’ databases; and ii) a user-friendly dashboard, which can be accessed via a secure login from PCs and mobile devices.
+TLIP is both i) a set of secure connections to border agencies' databases; and ii) a user-friendly dashboard, which can be accessed via a secure login from PCs and mobile devices.
 The backend connections are automated to allow border agencies to share information without introducing new work processes.
 The front end allows all actors (agencies, traders, transporters, etc.) to upload typical trade documentation such as the Certificate of Origin, the Phytosanitary Certificate, Packing List or Commercial Invoice.
 Once uploaded, documents are protected against loss and forgery, and can be easily shared with relevant parties.

 ### What is the impact of TLIP?

 - TLIP enables a transparent, efficient and cost-effective way of managing trade information across borders.
 It allows for trade processes to become paperless and fully digital.
 - TLIP will create trust and visibility along the trade supply chains as actors can securely exchange information in a digital format.
-- TLIP supports WTO’s Trade Facilitation Agreement and the ambition to make cross-border trade processes more efficient-both in terms of saved time and cost.
+- TLIP supports WTO's Trade Facilitation Agreement and the ambition to make cross-border trade processes more efficient-both in terms of saved time and cost.
 - The impact of TLIP is to make East African exports more competitive through building efficiencies around information generation, transmission and storage.
 TLIP will link the East African trading community to the global trade supply chain in a way that gives the region and its trading partners access to the critical information required to make informed decisions well in advance of the arrival of physical goods.

 ## Roadmap